George Warren Wood

 The elder Reverend George W. Wood as pictured in his 1901 obituary in the Missionary Herald.

 George Warren Wood (known professionally as George W. Wood) (1814–1901) was a Presbyterian minister and missionary who became the secretary of the Congregationalist American Board of Commissioners for Foreign Missions.
 He was an early missionary to Armenia under Cyrus Hamlin.

 His son, also named George Warren Wood, was also a Presbyterian reverend and missionary.

 Early life

-Dr. Wood was born February 28, 1814, to Samuel and Mehitable (Peabody) Wood in Bradford, Massachusetts, near Haverhill, Massachusetts.
+Wood was born February 28, 1814, to Samuel and Mehitable (Peabody) Wood in Bradford, Massachusetts, near Haverhill, Massachusetts.
 Wood attended Bradford Academy and then graduated from Dartmouth College in 1832.
-After teaching in a religious school in Elizabeth, NJ for four years and studying theology, Dr. Wood entered Princeton Theological Seminary for 6 months before being licensed and ordained as an evangelist by the Presbytery of Elizabethtown.
+After teaching in a religious school in Elizabeth, NJ for four years and studying theology, Wood entered Princeton Theological Seminary for 6 months before being licensed and ordained as an evangelist by the Presbytery of Elizabethtown.